1939 German ultimatum to Poland: The ultimatum

 In his 1 September speech to the Reichstag announcing war with Poland, Hitler cited false-flag border incidents and Poland's "refusal" to negotiate as justification for Germany's "defensive" action against Poland:

 I have also tried to solve the problem of Danzig, the Corridor, etc., by proposing a peaceful discussion...
 In my talks with Polish statesmen I discussed the ideas which you recognise from my last speech to the Reichstag... there is nothing more modest or loyal than these proposals...
 These proposals have been refused.
 Not only were they answered first with mobilisation, but with increased terror and pressure against our German compatriots...
 Poland was not prepared to settle the Corridor question in a reasonable way...
 I made one more final effort to accept a proposal for mediation...
 For two whole days I sat with my Government and waited to see whether it was convenient for the Polish Government to send a plenipotentiary or not...
 But I am wrongly judged if my love of peace and my patience are mistaken for weakness or even cowardice...
 These proposals for mediation have failed...
 I can no longer find any willingness on the part of the Polish Government to conduct serious negotiations with us...
 Recently in one night, there were as many as twenty-one frontier incidents: last night there were fourteen, of which three were quite serious.
 I have, therefore, resolved to speak to Poland in the same language that Poland for months past has used toward us...
 I will continue this struggle, no matter against whom, until the safety of the Reich and its rights are secured.

-On the same day, a radio broadcast announcing the Polish "rejection" of the ultimatum was made.
-Although, by this time, Hitler had already given the order to attack Poland and the invasion of Poland was underway.